-At The O’Sullivan Law Firm, our truck accident attorneys regularly help clients who have sustained the following injuries in these incidents:
+At The O’Sullivan Law Firm, our Denver personal injury attorneys regularly help clients who have sustained the following injuries in these incidents:

 In addition to these acute traumatic injuries caused by the collision, our attorneys also recognize that truck accident victims regularly sustain significant emotional and psychological trauma as a result of what happened.
 This could include feelings of fear, anxiety, sleeplessness, depression, and even post-traumatic stress disorder (PTSD).
 Our goal is to ensure that our clients receive compensation for every injury they sustain, including the visible traumatic injuries as well as the hidden psychological and emotional injuries.

 According to data available from the National Safety Council, we can see that there were approximately 118,000 total large trucks involved in injury collisions during the latest reporting year across the country.
 Additionally, there were more than 5,000 total large trucks involved in fatal collisions during that same reporting year.
 These incidents do occur, and they can result in severe injuries and fatalities for those involved.